 sudo apt install build-essential checkinstall sudo apt install libreadline-gplv2-dev libncursesw5-dev libssl-dev libsqlite3-dev tk-dev libgdbm-dev libc6-dev libbz2-dev

 Then, download Python 3.6 from source:

-Now cd into the source directory, configure the build environment and install:
+Now cd into the source directory, configure the built environment, and install:

-Once the process is complete, check version of Python 3:
+Once the process is complete, check the version of Python 3:

 Congratulations!
 You have successfully installed Python.
 Thanks for using this tutorial for installing Python 3 on your Debian 8 system.
 For additional help or useful information, we recommend you to check the official Python website.